skillpub/collaboration/docs/features.md

 ### Inputing files from Chat App to script

-We've empowered the `input` function with the ability to input files from an message attachment.
+We've empowered the `input` function with the ability to input files from a message attachment.
 `input` returs file in structure `{"filename" : "binary content"}`

  Here is the example - *skills/admin/add.py*